 On December 9, 2010, the Company purchased an initial ownership interest of 17% of the outstanding shares of DIO Corporation (DIO).
 The Company accounts for the ownership in DIO under the equity method of accounting as it has significant influence over DIO.
-In addition, on December 9, 2010, the Company invested

-\$49.7 million in the corporate convertible bonds of DIO, which may be converted into common shares at any time.
+In addition, on December 9, 2010, the Company invested \$49.7 million in the corporate convertible bonds of DIO, which may be converted into common shares at any time.
 The contractual maturity of the bond is in December 2015.
 The bonds are designated by the Company as available-for-sale securities which are reported in, "Other noncurrent assets, net," on the Consolidated Balance Sheets and the changes in fair value are reported in AOCI.
 The convertible feature of the bond has not been bifurcated from the underlying bond as the feature does not contain a net-settlement feature, nor would the Company be able to achieve a hypothetical net-settlement that would substantially place the Company in a comparable cash settlement position.
 As such, the derivative is not accounted for separately from the bond.
-The cash paid by the Company is equal to the face value of the bonds issued by DIO, and therefore, the Company has not recorded any bond premium or discount on acquiring the bonds.
-The fair value of the DIO bond was \$75.1 million and \$47.8 million at December 31, 2012 and 2011, respectively.
+The cash paid by the Company is equal to the face value of the bond was \$75.1 million and \$47.8 million at December 31, 2012 and 2011, respectively.
 At December 31, 2012, an unrealized holding gain of \$17.8 million on available-for-sale securities, net of tax, had been recorded in AOCI.
-At December 31, 2011 and 2010, an unrealized holding loss of \$11.5 million and an unrealized holding gain of \$11.0 million, respectively, was recorded on available-for-sale securities, net of tax, in AOCI.
+At December 31, 2010, an unrealized holding loss of \$11.5 million and an unrealized holding gain of \$11.0 million, respectively, was recorded on available-for-sale securities, net of tax, in AOCI.